dinbrca/email-templating-guide/README.md

 # Definitive HTML Email Templating Guide [Transactional / Marketing Email Templating]

+This guide was created after having issues while working at Green Invoice to refactor our transaction email system.

+This guide was built upon my experiences and others.

 ## Contribution
 Contribution is welcomed, we will merge any pull request happily.